Travel between regions at Alert Level 1

 Guidelines for travelling around the country

 - You legally must wear a face covering on public transport and aircraft.
-There are exceptions.
+There are exceptions for some people and services.

 - Keep records of what travel services you use.